When you enable the OfficeRnD member portal, it appears at https://<yourorganization>.officernd.com.

 You can also take a look at our guide on how to issue a CSR.

 - You need to have an SSL certificate for the domain name where you want the member portal to open.
 In this case, we need an SSL certificate for members.myexample.com.
 Please note that the certificate must be issued by a trusted certificate authority.
 Self-signed certificates won't work.

 - Go to your domain management portal and set up the desired subdomain (for instance members.myexample.com) to point to app.officernd.com (use a CNAME record).
 Once the domain name record is updated members.myexample.com should open the OfficeRnD admin app but don't worry, this will be fixed later.

 - Send us an email at email@example.com containing the following information:

-- The full domain name where you would like your members portal to open at
+- The full domain name where you would like your member portal to open at.

-When the information and the SSL certificate are verified, our team will notify you that the OfficeRnD members portal is switched to your custom domain name.
+When the information and the SSL certificate are verified, our team will notify you that the OfficeRnD member portal is switched to your custom domain name.